InfinitumForm/cf-geoplugin/readme.txt

 == Changelog ==

+= 8.6.9 =
+* Adding curly brackets support for the geo tags
+* Adding options to remove top bar menu and currency converter
+* Bugfixes from previous version

+= 8.6.8 =
+* Bug fixes for PHP 8.3
+* Added support for WordPress 6.6

 = 8.6.7 =
 * Fixed WooCommerce Payments control
 * Fixed API calls and pointed to the new CDN servers